openshift-labs/learn-katacoda/middleware/serverless/02-serving.md

 Now that we have the `OpenShift Serverles Operator` and a `Serverless Serving` Custom Resource (CR) deployed on the cluster we can explore `Serving` by deploying our first `Serverless Service`.

+Before beginning we should change to the non-priviledged user `developer` and create a new `project` for the tutorial.

+To change to the non-priviledged user in our envirnoment we can execute: `oc login -u developer -p developer`{{execute}}

+Next create a new project by executing: `oc new-project serverless-tutorial`{{execute}}

 ## Explore Serving
 Let's take a moment to explore the new API resources available in the cluster since installing `Serving`.